Dunedan/mbp-2016-linux/README.md

 default.
 In that case, you might want to use a tool like [`mbpfan`](https://github.com/dgraziotin/mbpfan).

-Models with the T2 chip need patches to applesmc, as the T2 chip is the SMC These patches are in [linux-mbp-arch](https://github.com/aunali1/linux-mbp-arch).
+Models with the T2 chip need patches to applesmc, as the T2 chip is the SMC.
+These patches are in [linux-mbp-arch](https://github.com/aunali1/linux-mbp-arch).
 If you want mbpfan on T2 Macs, refer to [this](https://wiki.t2linux.org/guides/fan/).